Neuroscience · Neurotechnology · CMOS Interfaces

 Multimodal Neural Recording Platform

-In collabration with Alec Booth
+In collaboration with Alec Booth.
+Paper

 3D electrodes for mapping cortical dynamics